Numi2/tachyon-mini/qerkleproto.md

 3.1.
 Hash Function Randomization
 A dedicated dynamic hash selection mechanism enhances the unpredictability and security of the  Merkle Tree (qerkle).
-By using cryptographic random number generators at each tree level, the system randomly alternates among SHAKE-256, Blake3, and Poseidon— hash functions proven to resist Grover’s Algorithm-based attacks .
+By using cryptographic random number generators at each tree level, the system randomly alternates amongBlake3, and Poseidon— hash functions proven to resist Grover’s Algorithm-based attacks .
 This randomized structure eliminates predictability, increasing entropy and mitigating risks from precomputed and collision-based attacks.
 Moreover, if any hash function becomes vulnerable, the system can seamlessly switch to an